Wasserstein Adversarial Regularization (WAR) on label noise: Introduction

 This problem has been considered in recent literature, mainly in three ways.
-First are \emph{data cleaning methods}: \citep{Vahdat17, Xiao2015, Li2017} learn relations between noisy and clean labels before estimating new labels for training.
-In \citep{Lee2017cleannet}, few human verified {labels} were necessary to detect noisy labels and adapt learning.
-In \citep{MentorNet2018,Ren18}, the methods rely either on a curriculum or on meta-gradient updates to re-weight training sets and downweight samples with noisy labels.
-Second are \emph{Transition probability-based methods}: \citep{SukhbaatarF14, Patrini_2017_CVPR,Hendrycks2018} estimate a probability for each label to be flipped to another class and use these estimations to build a noise transition matrix.
-In \citep{SukhbaatarF14}, the authors add an extra linear layer to the softmax in order to learn the noise transition matrix itself, while \citep{Hendrycks2018} uses a small set of clean validation data to estimate it. \citep{Patrini_2017_CVPR} proposes a forward/backward loss correction method, which exploits the noise transition matrix to correct the loss function itself.
-Third are \emph{regularization-based methods} {.
-In \citep{Reed2015,D2L18}, the authors use a mixture between the noisy labels and network predictions.
-In \citep{Daiki2018}, the regularization is achieved by alternatively optimizing the network parameters and estimating the true labels while the authors of \citep{Coteaching_2018, Yu19} propose peer networks feedbacking each other about predictions for the noisy labels. \cite{Song19} proposes to replace noisy labels in the mini-batch by the consistent network predictions during training, while \cite{Chen19} proposes noisy cross-validation to identify samples that have correct labels.
-In \citep{Wang19, Zhang2018, Ghosh2017}, robust loss functions are proposed to overcome limitations of cross entropy loss function.}
+First are \emph{data cleaning methods}: \cite{Brodley1999} uses a set of learning algorithms to create classifiers that serve as noise filters for the training data. \cite{Vahdat17,Xiao2015,Li2017} learn relations between noisy and clean labels before estimating new labels for training.
+In \cite{Lee2017cleannet}, few human verified {labels} were necessary to detect noisy labels and adapt learning.
+Authors in \cite{Natarajan_2013} use a simple weighted surrogate loss to mitigate the influence of noisy labels.
+In \cite{MentorNet2018,Ren18}, the methods rely either on a curriculum or on meta-gradient updates to re-weight training sets and downweight samples with noisy labels.
+Second are \emph{Transition probability-based methods}: \cite{Liu_2014, menon_2015, SukhbaatarF14,Patrini_2017_CVPR,Hendrycks2018} estimate a probability for each label to be flipped to another class and use these estimations to build a noise transition matrix.
+In \cite{SukhbaatarF14}, the authors add an extra linear layer to the softmax in order to learn the noise transition matrix itself, while \cite{Hendrycks2018} uses a small set of clean validation data to estimate it. \cite{Patrini_2017_CVPR} proposes a forward/backward loss correction method, which exploits the noise transition matrix to correct the loss function itself.
+Third are \emph{regularization-based methods:} { In \cite{Reed2015,D2L18}, the authors use a mixture between the noisy labels and network predictions.
+In \cite{Daiki2018,Kun19}, the regularization is achieved by alternatively optimizing the network parameters and estimating the true labels while the authors of \cite{Coteaching_2018,Yu19,Hongxin20} propose peer networks feedbacking each other about predictions for the noisy labels. \cite{Song19} proposes to replace noisy labels in the mini-batch by the consistent network predictions during training, while \cite{Chen19} proposes noisy cross-validation to identify samples that have correct labels.
+In \cite{Wang19,Zhang2018,Ghosh2017}, robust loss functions are proposed to overcome limitations of cross entropy loss function.}